-Task 3: In addition to leading the 30-minutes group discussion, each one of the 4 group members will choose one scientific paper that is related to the review paper and present it (10 minutes per student).
+In addition to leading the 30-minutes group discussion, group members will choose two scientific paper related to the review paper and present it (20 min. each).
 Presentations will address the Introduction, Methods, Results and Discussion sections of the paper.

-Task 4: Writing a paper and presenting it in class.
-The final task will be also conducted in groups of 4 students, who will choose one scientific paper from a leading journal in the field and track the historical roots of that study, according to the following steps:
+Task 3: Writing a paper and presenting it in class.
+The final task will be also conducted in groups of 2 students, who will choose one scientific paper from a leading journal in the field and track the historical roots of that study, according to the following steps:

-- a.
-The group will summarizing the paper in terms of its scientific questions/issues, main methods and findings (no need to summarize ALL findings, just the main ones), and will add 2-3 sentences regarding it conclusions and contributions (a maximum of $\frac{1}{2}$ of a page). - b.
+a.
+The group will summarizing the paper in terms of its scientific questions/issues, main methods and findings (no need to summarize ALL findings, just the main ones), and will add 2-3 sentences regarding it conclusions and contributions (a maximum of $\frac{1}{2}$ of a page).

+b.
 The next step is to choose from the reference list, the ONE study that contributed the most to the current one.
 The group will explain and justify their choice of this paper as the ONE study with the greatest contribution/influence to the rational/research question of the new study.